JuliaMath/Interpolations.jl/README.md

 ### Interpolation

-The first argument describes the interpolation type in terms of *degree*, *grid behavior* and, if necessary, *boundary conditions*.
+The interpolation type is described in terms of *degree*, *grid behavior* and, if necessary, *boundary conditions*.
 There are currently three degrees available: `Constant`, `Linear` and `Quadratic`, corresponding to B-splines of degree 0, 1 and 2, respectively.

 You also have to specify what *grid representation* you want.
-There are currently two choices: `OnGrid`, in which the data points are assumed to lie *on* the boundaries of the interpolation interval, and `OnCell` in which the data points are assumed to lie on half-intervals between cell boundaries.
+There are currently two choices: `OnGrid`, in which the supplied data points are assumed to lie *on* the boundaries of the interpolation interval, and `OnCell` in which the data points are assumed to lie on half-intervals between cell boundaries.

 B-splines of quadratic or higher degree require solving an equation system to obtain the interpolation coefficients, and for that you must specify a *boundary condition* that is applied to close the system.
-The following boundary conditions are implemented: `Flat`, `Line`, `Free`, `Periodic` and `Reflect`; their mathematical implications are described in detail in the pdf document under /doc/latex.
+The following boundary conditions are implemented: `Flat`, `Line` (alternatively, `Natural`), `Free`, `Periodic` and `Reflect`; their mathematical implications are described in detail in the pdf document under /doc/latex.

 ### Extrapolation

-The final argument to the `Interpolation` constructor describes what happens if you try to index into the interpolation object with coordinates outside of `[1, size(data,d)]` in any dimension `d`.
-The implemented boundary conditions are `ExtrapError`, `ExtrapNaN`, `ExtrapConstant`, `ExtrapLinear`, `ExtrapPeriodic` and `ExtrapReflect`.
+The call to `extrapolate` defines what happens if you try to index into the interpolation object with coordinates outside of `[1, size(data,d)]` in any dimension `d`.
+The implemented boundary conditions are `Throw` and `Flat`, with more options planned.

-Note that for extrapolating a periodic data set in a way that makes sense, you should specify *both* the `Periodic` boundary condition *and* the `ExtrapPeriodic` extrapolation behavior, and similarly for reflecting extrapolation.
-There might be API changes in the future to make these behaviors easier to specify.

 ## More examples